Installation and your account

 If you are using FacetWP in a WordPress multi-site setup, be aware that you have to activate your license key for each sub-site individually, also if FacetWP is Network Activated.

-Also note that each sub-site counts against your license’s site limit.
+Also note that each sub-site counts against your license plan’s site limit.

 License key restrictions

-Depending on your license type, you can use your license key on up to 3 or 20 live sites.
+Depending on your license plan, you can use your license key on up to 3, 20, 100, or 500 live sites.

 Hide the license key setting